arunnatva/cdp-ansible/README.md

 The steps to use this repo to deploy CDP cluster.

-1. Create a bunch of VMs or physical nodes that run linux OS, such as RHEL or Ubuntu etc., This repo is created for RHEL hosts
+- Create a bunch of VMs or physical nodes that run linux OS, such as RHEL or Ubuntu etc., This repo is created for RHEL hosts
-2. chose one of the hosts as ansible controller
+- chose one of the hosts as ansible controller
+- install ansible on the controller node
+- install the right/appropriate version of python on all the hosts, that is compatible with ansible version
-3. setup passwordless SSH for root user from this controller to all other hosts.
+- setup passwordless SSH for root user from this controller to all other hosts.
 Ideally, dont use the controller node as part of CDP cluster
-4. update the inventory.yml with the hostnames
+-  update the inventory.yml with the hostnames